 Professional, Formal Tone

 Memos are often announcements, and the person sending the memo speaks for a part or all of the organization.
 While it may contain a request for feedback, the announcement itself is linear, from the organization to the employees.
 The memo may have legal standing as it often reflects policies or procedures, and may reference an existing or new policy in the employee manual, for example.
+Because memos may find themselves in a legal arena, it’s a good idea to keep professional, formal tone and use professional language.

 The subject is normally declared in the subject line and should be clear and concise.
 If the memo is announcing the observance of a holiday, for example, the specific holiday should be named in the subject line—for example, use “Thanksgiving weekend schedule” rather than “holiday observance”.

-Some written business communication allows for a choice between direct and indirect formats, but memorandums are always direct.
+Some written business communication allows for a choice between direct and indirect formats, but memorandums are almost always direct.
 The purpose is clearly announced.

 Memos are a place for just the facts, and should have an objective tone without personal bias, preference, or interest on display.
 Avoid subjectivity.